|Version:||Date of Review:||History:|

 4.1.
-All managers, employees, trainees and minor apprentices shall complete mandatory online training within the term defined by Cielo and sign the statement of adhesion to this Policy.
+‘All members of the Management, employees, interns and minor apprentices must undergo a mandatory online training once a year and sign the instrument of adhesion to this policy.

 IV.
-Outcome Management
+Management of Consequences

 VI.
 Additional Documentation

-Law No. 12.846/13 (“Anticorruption Law”)
+- Law No. 12.846/13 (“Anticorruption Law”)

-Decree No. 8.420 of 2015
+- Decree No. 8.420 of 2015

 - Law No. 8.429/92 (“Administrative Misconduct Law”)

-Law No. 8.666/93 (“General Law of Bids”)
+- Law No. 8.666/93 (“General Law of Bids”)

-Decree-law No. 2.848/40 (“Criminal Code”)
+- Decree-law No. 2.848/40 (“Criminal Code”)

-Principle 10 of the Global Compact (www.unglobalcompact.org/)
+- Principle 10 of the Global Compact (www.unglobalcompact.org/)

-CGU Ordinances No. 9910 of 2015
+- CGU Ordinances No. 9910 of 2015

-Normative Instructions CGU Nos.
+- Normative Instructions CGU Nos.
 01 and 02 of 2015

-Code of Ethical Conduct
+- Code of Ethical Conduct

-Suppliers Code of Ethical Conduct
+- Suppliers Code of Ethical Conduct

 - In-house rules continuously improved, approved by appropriate authorities and available to all employees.